glideroggan/dream/readme.md

 - start saving widgets urls in cache, no need to try to fetch them every time, only those that are not in the cache or have failed
 - cancel button on loan modal on sign step is not hover styled
-- cancel button on the signing workflow is not good in dark mode
-- ✔️checkbox in last step of accounts is not showing a checkmark Lets create a custom checkbox component that we can use
+- cancel button on the signing workflow is not good in dark mode Lets create a custom checkbox component that we can use
 - would be nice if forms and forms with several steps could remember their data in the inputs especially when the user is navigating back and forth
-- ✔️why do we have scrollbars when none of the widgets are overflowing?
 - the transaction signing is not so nice, the style of it should improve
 - need toast error when failing to start a workflow
 - when there is only one choice from the search inputs, enter key should select it